 Glitch IRL

-Glitch IRL is an iterative and experimental practice based on my original digital diptych, Glitch (2019).
-Through various modes of physical output—lenticular printing, traditional weaving, digital Jacquard weaving—I push the interpretation and experience of these two computer glitch images out of the static digital and into the tactile physical.
+In this iterative project, I used various modes of output to push the interpretation and experience of two computer glitch images (see: Glitch, 2019) out of the static digital and into the tactile physical.

 Assembling the Glitch